galaxycam/galaxycam.github.io/galaxy_intro_session1.md

 Go to the **User** link at the top of Galaxy interface and choose **Register** (unless of course you already have an account).
 Then enter your information and you're in!

-This will allow all the work that you create to be saved between sessions and allow you to name, save, share, and publish Galaxy histories, workflows, datasets and pages in a limited space set by your administrator of usually of 250GB.
+This will allow all the work that you create to be saved between sessions and allow you to name, save, share, and publish Galaxy histories, workflows, datasets and pages in a limited space set by your administrator of 40GB today.

-The little indication bar at the top right corner of your Galaxy page **'Using ...MB'** will show your current usage.
+The little indication bar at the top right corner of your Galaxy page **'Using ...%'** will show your current usage.
 If you exceed your quota, no further jobs will be run until you have (permanently) deleted some of your datasets.

 ## The Galaxy UI